PaddlePaddle/Paddle/doc/design/graph.md

-# Design Doc: Computations as Graphs
+# Design Doc: Computations as a Graph

 A primary goal of the refactorization of PaddlePaddle is a more flexible representation of deep learning computation, in particular, a graph of operators and variables, instead of sequences of layers as before.